ecolell/pfamserver/README.md

     $ make ubuntu deploy

-Also, you need to have the **wget** package installed and access (username and password) of a mysql database.
+Also, you need to have the **wget** package installed and access (username and password) to a mysql database.

+Last, if you cloned the repository and want to to create a boot script on Linux you should execute:

+    $ sudo make create_boot_script

 Testing